 The list goes on.

 I agree that trading is one of the most difficult endeavors you will find.
 It didn’t come easy to me by any means.
 I lost money of my own, money gifted to me by mentors, and some more of my own.
 Once I attained a level of mastery in technical trading and began having success, I had a major set back which was 110% my fault.
-I fell victim to my ego, broke my trading rules and made money management mistakes out of sheer stubbornness.
+I fell victim to my ego, broke my trading rules, and made money management mistakes out of sheer stubbornness.
 That was Q4 of 2018, what I refer to today as my final market tuition.

 After finding my footing in 2019 all over again, things really began to click.
 While there were a few inevitable missteps, I learned to become ruthless with respect to cutting losses.
-I made sure no ego was attached to any stock position, options trade or futures trade.
+I made sure no ego was attached to any stock position, options trade, or futures trade.
 I made up a lot of what I lost in the final months of 2018.

 That brings us to the present.
 If you have paid any attention to some of the more recent blogs you can sense a trend.
-If you haven’t I’ll point a couple out you might have wish you took a look at:
+If you haven’t I’ll point a couple out you might have wished you took a look at:

 NOVEMBER 20th: “The Chase For Performance Is On” Here I highlight rotation into the biotech sector which continued rallying hugely into the end of the year.

 NOVEMBER 21st: “Can Solar Stocks Add Some Flare To Your Portfolio Into Year End?”
 You didn’t even need to pick an individual stock for this one, the TAN Solar ETF ran from $27-32.

 DECEMBER 6th: “Strictly For A Trade” In this blog I laid out a position which I am still in. $MAXR – Up a cool 550% in options.
 I didn’t misplace a decimal.

 DECEMBER 8th: “Adding Dynatrace To The Radar” Maybe a picture would help you understand?